-- Bases are harmful chemicals and can cause serious damage if not handled properly.
+- Bases are harmful chemicals and can cause severe damage if not handled properly.

 - It can cause rash, irritation, and allergy to the skin.

-- Splash over eyes can cause permanent blindness.
+- Splash over the eyes can cause permanent blindness.

 - If the fumes of bases are inhaled for a long time, it can cause respiratory disorders.

 |Arrhenius concept||Acid is a chemical that gives hydrogen ions when dissolved in water.||The base is a chemical that gives hydroxide ions when dissolved in water.|

 |Bronsted-Lowry concept||Acid is considered a proton donor.||The base is considered a proton acceptor|

 |Lewis concept||Acid can accept electrons.||Bases can donate electrons.|

 |pH value||Acids have a pH value of less than 7.||While bases have a value of more than 7.|

 |Litmus paper||It turns blue litmus paper into red||It turns red litmus paper into blue|